QuantEcon/lecture-source-py/source/rst/arellano.rst

 * Instead, we update the bond price at every value function iteration step

-The second approach is faster and the two different procedures deliver very similar results
+The second approach is faster and the two different procedures deliver very similar results.

 Here is a more detailed description of our algorithm: